 There are two pole-pieces embedded in the hexaphonic pickup for each string, in a horizontal-pairs configuration.
 An additional MIDI control panel features a MIDI volume control, and three-each, three-position, bat-handle switches.
 The switches perform the following tasks.
 The switch closest to the MIDI volume control selects electric guitar alone, guitar+MIDI, or MIDI-alone.

 You connect an external keyboard, a drum machine ora 'MIDI-instrument-module' to the Casio guitar through a MIDI OUT port on the rear bottom of the guitar body.
 On this panel also resides an on-off switch, and a dc-in connector for a 'wall-wart' AC to 9-volts DC inverter.
 Other power options include installing 6-AA 1.5-volt cells inside the guitar body.

-The middle switch performs an 'octave-switching' function. leaving the switch in the center position, means you are not shifting the range of the triggered instrument up or down in octaves.
-Moving the switch in one direction, causes your MIDI instrument to be transposed up one octave (12 notes) from standard.
+The middle switch performs an 'octave-switching' function, leaving the switch in the center position, which means you are not shifting the range of the triggered instrument up or down in octaves.
+Moving the switch in one direction causes your MIDI instrument to be transposed up one octave (12 notes) from standard.
 Moving the switch in the opposite direction causes the triggered MIDI instrument to be lowered by one octave.

 The last switch controls the scale of the triggered instrument, between NORMAL, CHROMATIC, and PROGRAM CHANGE tasks.

 I have a 500, like the 510 but hacked off body; much lighter, but still plays great.
 I need to find someone to replace the capacitors in the MIDI section so it tracks better.
 Anyone know where I could send it?
 Used mine in a band in the late 80s and early 90s.
 All guitar band but it was great to add strings, B3, steel drums etc.

 Justin Boynton on October 20, 2019: